Main content

 Overview and metadata sections

 The American Musicological Society was founded in 1934 in order to promote the systematic study of music as a serious academic discipline at a time when the field was still in its infancy.
 Initially, American music scholars looked to Europe for support, operating through a U.S. branch of the Internationale Musik-Gesellschaft until it was disbanded as a result of World War I. Seeking organizational support on their own continent, and dissatisfied with the emphasis on practical music making at the pre-existing Music Teachers National Association, a number of American scholars formed the New York Musicological Society in 1930, which became the AMS four years later.
-Otto Kinkeldey, the Society's first president, was also the first officially appointed "professor of musicology" in the U.S., teaching at Cornell University.
+Otto Kinkeldey, the Society's first president, was also the "first musicologist on an American faculty" at Cornell University in 1930 (History).
 In 1948, the Society established the still circulating Journal of the American Musicological Society, a three-times-a-year publication that serves to document and disseminate the current developments of music research.
 In 1951, the American Council of Learned Societies accepted the AMS into their federation, solidifying the AMS's place in American intellectual life.
 Today the society reports 3,500 individual members and 1,000 institutional subscribers from around the world.

 Gift of American Musicological Society, 1996-.